The Award Winning Biography

 (MidAmerica Award of 1998)

-A Forthcoming New Centennial Edition of Shade of the Raintree -
+New Centennial Edition of Shade of the Raintree -

 The Life and Death of Ross Lockridge, Jr., author of Raintree County.

 via IU Press!
-Pre-order Here:
+Order Here:

 "In this powerfully narrated biography, Larry Lockridge uncovers a man of great vitality, humor, love, and visionary ambition, but also of deep vulnerability.
 The author manages to combine a son's emotional investments with a sleuth's dispassionate inquiry.
 The result is an exhilarating, revelatory narrative of an American writer's life.
 With a new preface by the author, this 2014 paperback edition marks 100 years since the birth of Ross Lockridge, Jr." --IU Press